 A Search Fund is an investment pool aspiring entrepreneurs use to raise capital from investors in order to acquire a business and step in as CEO and operate the company.
 Search funds mainly search and acquire companies that are valued between $5 and $30 million.
-The funds used to purchase the companies are obtained from high net worth investors who place trust on the aspiring entrepreneurs to successfully run the business.
+The funds used to purchase the companies are obtained from high-net-worth investors who place trust in the aspiring search fund entrepreneurs to successfully run the business.

-Today, an average search fund takes approximately 19 months to find and acquire a company and starts off with a capital of $426,000.
-Search funds target companies whose founders are about to retire or a family-run that the founders want to put under new management.
+An average search fund takes approximately 19 months to find and acquire a company.
+The average starting capital of a search fund is approximately $426,000.
+Search funds commonly target companies whose founders are about to retire or a family business that the founders want to put under new management.
 The company must possess a solid track record and a strong potential for growth.
-Once the company is acquired and the new management team takes charge, investors inject the company with the capital needed and provide mentorship to the inexperienced management team.
+Once the company is acquired and the new management team takes charge, investors inject the company with the capital needed and provide mentorship to the management team.

-Typically, search funds invest in high revenue, high growth and high margin companies that will yield positive returns in the future.
-Once a company is identified, the investors evaluate the deal and decide how much to invest in the company.
-The investors get part-ownership of the company depending on the amount of their contribution in the acquisition stage, as well as in the initial search phase.
-The acquisition process also involves conducting due diligence, negotiating equity allocations, and determining the structure of the transaction.
+Typically, search funds invest in high revenue, high growth, and high margin companies that are expected to yield high positive returns in the future.
+Once a target company is identified, the investors evaluate the deal and decide how much to invest in the company.
+The investors get part ownership of the company, depending on the amount of their contribution in both the search phase and the acquisition phase.
+The acquisition process involves conducting due diligence, negotiating equity allocations, and deciding on the structure of the transaction.

-A typical example of a search fund is VRI, a company that provides remote monitoring services that help patients take rest at home rather than prolonging their hospital stay.
+A typical example of a search fund is VRI, a company that provides remote monitoring services that help patients rest at home rather than prolonging their hospital stay.
 Chris Hendricksen, the co-founder of VRI, graduated from Stanford Business School in 2006.
-During an interview with the Forbes, Chris said he preferred forming a search fund because it is easier to “accelerate the car rather than build a new car.”
+During an interview with Forbes, Chris said he preferred forming a search fund because it is easier to “accelerate the car rather than build a new car.”
 Chris and his business partner grew the business to over $30 million in revenue and later disposed of the company to a private equity firm.
 He mentioned that he preferred running a small business without prior business experience rather than getting stuck with a start-up company that would yield $0 to $1 million in revenue.